-For those who cannot follow FRAN124 in Caen, about 24 lecture hours will be given during the 7 weeks the other students are in Caen.
-In addition, around 12 hours of oral exercises and group discussions will be offered these students.
+For those who cannot follow FRAN124 in Caen, about one hour of lecture and one hour of oral exercises will be given per week during the 5 weeks the other students are in Caen.

 Compulsory Assignments and Attendance

-In connection with teaching, students must obtain approval on written essay of about 1000 words on French or French-language cultural knowledge.
-In addition, students must attain approval on an oral presentation of about five minutes in the discipline the student elects not to submit written his/her assignments in.
+In connection with teaching, students must obtain approval on a written essay of about 1000 words on French or French-language cultural knowledge.
+In addition, students must attain approval on an oral presentation of about five minutes in the discipline the student elects not to submit his/her written assignment in.
 The deadline for submission / presentation of assignments to be completed will be announced at the beginning of the semester.

 Mandatory assignments are valid for one additional semester following the semester of instruction.

 Forms of Assessment